On moduli spaces of positive scalar curvature metrics on highly connected manifolds

 This note is structured as follows.
-In the next Section \ref{sec:proof} we proof Theorem~\ref{sec:introduction}.
+In the next Section \ref{sec:proof} we prove Theorem~\ref{sec:introduction}.
 In Section~\ref{sec:trans} we recall some transversality results in the context of infinite dimensional manifolds.
 Then in Section \ref{sec:ebin} we recall Ebin's slice theorem and some of its consequences.
-In the Section \ref{sec:proof2} we give the proof of Theorem~\ref{sec:introduction-1}.
-Finally in Section \ref{sec:remarks-orient-rever} we show that our methods are not fine enough to deal with the moduli space of positive scalar curvature metrics with respect to the full diffeomorphism group.
+In Section \ref{sec:proof2} we give the proofs of Theorems~\ref{sec:introduction-1} and \ref{sec:introduction-2}.